opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 # Exercise 3: Using ONOS as the control plane

-This exercise provides a hands-on introduction to ONOS where you will learn how
+This exercise provides a hands-on introduction to ONOS, where you will learn how
 to:

 1. Start ONOS along with a set of built-in apps for basic services such as